 Chris Becker, president of Becker Architectural Concrete in St. Paul, Minn., also offers the standard one-year warranty that goes along with application failure due to the product or installation.
 “But we’re getting asked more and more about extended warranties,” he says.
 “So we’re implementing a warranty program where we’ll stand behind the products for any length of time if we enter into a maintenance contract with the client.”

 For example, he explains, his company recently did a stamped concrete floor for a Hummer dealership.
-"The owner had no idea how to take care of it, so we put together a proposal where our staff comes out once a month and inspects, deep cleans and waxes the floor.
-And once a year, we'll do an intense wax removal and recoating."
+“The owner had no idea how to take care of it.
+So, we put together a proposal where our staff comes out once a month and inspects the floor.
+They then will deep clean and wax the floor.
+And once a year, we’ll do an intense wax removal and recoating.”

 The agreement is an annual renewable warranty with a flat monthly fee that covers work detailed in the contract.
 It’s understood that if his company has to go above and beyond what’s outlined — say, a Hummer leaked oil all over the showroom — the client would be given a separate quote for the extra work.

-"It's a great setup because the owner knows we're in a position to fix the floor.
-If anything significant happens to it, we're already part of the solution," says Becker, whose company caters to higher-end projects and one-of-a-kind applications in flooring, stamped concrete, paving and countertops.
+“It’s a great setup because the owner knows we’re in a position to fix the floor.
+If anything significant happens to it, we’re already part of the solution,” says Becker.
+Becker’s company caters to higher-end projects and one-of-a-kind applications in flooring, stamped concrete, paving and countertops.

-He says his company's extended warranty program is a new offering just beginning to take shape.
-"I think it's ridiculous being part of a solution without getting paid for it, so we decided to become proactive," he says.
+He says his company’s extended warranty program is a new offering just beginning to take shape.
+“I think it’s ridiculous being part of a solution without receiving payment for it.
+So, we decided to become proactive,” he says.

-Although the extended warranty program was set up primarily for commercial projects, he's toying with the idea of offering it to homeowners as well.
-For example, he may quote a price to put in a driveway and a separate annual fee if the project is going to be guaranteed for, say, five years.
+Although the extended warranty program was primarily for commercial projects, he’s toying with the idea of offering it to homeowners as well.
+For example, he may quote a price to put in a driveway and a separate annual fee if he is going to guarantee the project for, say, five years.